 We have generated limited revenue to date.
 In the first quarter of 2014, we began recognizing revenue from sales of ReSure Sealant.
-We also have recognized revenues from early stage feasibility agreements with collaborative partners, which have been limited to date.
-All of our sustained release drug delivery products are in various phases of clinical and preclinical development.
-We do not expect sales of ReSure Sealant or existing collaboration agreements to generate revenue that is sufficient for us to achieve profitability.
-Instead, our ability to generate product revenue sufficient to achieve profitability will depend heavily on our obtaining marketing approval for and commercializing products with greater market potential, including one or both of OTX-DP and OTX-TP.
+All of our sustained drug delivery products are in various phases of clinical and preclinical development.
+We do not expect sales of ReSure Sealant to generate revenue that is sufficient for us to achieve profitability.
+Instead, our ability to generate product revenue sufficient to achieve profitability will depend heavily on our obtaining marketing approval for and commercializing products with greater market potential, including one or both of DEXTENZA and OTX-TP.
 Since inception, we have incurred significant operating losses.
-Our net loss was \$17.6 million for the six months ended June 30, 2015.
-As of June 30, 2015, we had an accumulated deficit of \$107.0 million.
+Our net loss was \$10.8 million for the three months ended March 31, 2016.
+As of March 31, 2016, we had an accumulated deficit of \$140.0 million.

-Our total operating expenses were \$10.1 and \$17.6 million for the three and six months ended June 30, 2015, including \$1.2 and \$2.1 million in noncash stock-based compensation expense.
-We anticipate that our operating expenses will increase substantially as we pursue the clinical development of our most advanced product candidates, OTX-DP and OTX-TP, continue the research and development of our other product candidates, continue the internal development of our hydrogel depot for the sustained delivery of anti-VEGF drugs for the treatment of wet AMD and other back-of-the-eye diseases and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical trial results.
-We expect to continue to incur additional expenses for product manufacturing, sales, marketing and distribution for ReSure Sealant and any of our product candidates for which we obtain marketing approval.
+Our total operating expenses were \$11.0 million for the three months ended March 31, 2016, including \$1.3 million in non-cash stock-based compensation expense.
+We anticipate that our operating expenses will increase substantially as we pursue the clinical development of our most advanced product candidates, DEXTENZA and OTX-TP, continue the research and development of our other product candidates, continue the internal development of our intravitreal hydrogel depot for the sustained delivery of protein-based or small molecule anti-angiogenic drugs, such as anti-VEGF drugs for the treatment of wet AMD and other back-of-the-eye diseases and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical trial results.
+We expect to continue to incur substantial additional expenses for product manufacturing, sales, marketing and distribution for our product candidates for which we obtain marketing approval.
 In addition, we will incur additional costs associated with operating as a public company.